-Spencer then admits that once Austin is outfitted with his bionic parts he will be used as an agent in instances where one man, a man with special abilities, would work where a large military force would be inappropriate and a so called “normal agent” would be ineffective.
-In the book Oscar Goldman was the man behind the purse strings, but he promised to stay completely out of day-to-day work at rebuilding Austin, and his need of secret agent isn’t broached until Steve is up and around as well as being fully functionally.
+Spencer then admits that once Austin is outfitted with his bionic parts he will be used as an agent in instances where one man, a man with special abilities, would work where a large military force would be inappropriate and a so-called “normal agent” would be ineffective.
+In the book, Oscar Goldman was the man behind the purse strings, but he promised to stay completely out of day-to-day work at rebuilding Austin, and his need for a secret agent isn’t broached until Steve is up and around as well as being fully functionally.
 Also missing in the movie is the character of Dr. Michael Killian, a distinguished surgeon and the head of the Bionics Research Laboratory in Colorado.
-In the book Rudy Wells is a flight doctor, and a very good surgeon as well, but he’s not an expert in cybernetics as the television move makes him to be.
+In the book, Rudy Wells is a flight doctor, and a very good surgeon as well, but he’s not an expert in cybernetics as the television movie makes him out to be.
 The loss of Dr. Killian easily falls under the category of “We don’t have time for all the characters that appear in a novel” and so he got axed.

 Another key character from the book that is not to be found in this movie is Steve Austin’s fiancé who witnessed the horrific crash, but she doesn’t hang around long as Rudy later tells her that it would be best for Steve if she just disappeared, “Steve will come to hate you.
 He is no longer the man as we knew him.
 You will not be able to avoid pity, he will never believe, never, that pity is not your chief motivation.
 If you truly love him do the one thing he would ask you himself.
 Leave him and never come back.”
 That is the last we hear from that character in the book, which is pretty damn harsh, and Austin never even asks about her.
 She’s just forgotten.

 The answer you’re looking for lady is he’s the dude who just saved your son’s life.
-This scene works a bit better in the book as one can more understand a small child freaking out opposed to a grown woman, one who had just seen her son being saved by this man.
+This scene works a bit better in the book as one can more understand a small child freaking out as opposed to a grown woman, one who had just seen her son being saved by this man.
 Most people seeing wires sticking out of a guy’s arm aren’t going to immediately think “Robot!”
 A rational adult would assume he had some kind of prosthetic arm.
-In both cases this sends Steve back into despondency; in the book Rudy Wells breaks him out of it by basically say, “We can easily take away those bionics and give you the best room in the VA hospital of your choice, and you can join the ranks of countless damaged service men.”
-In the movie Spencer tells Steve that the government needed a weapon that can think on its feet, something more dangerous than a canon, and thou Steve comes with a ton of messy emotions, something they’d rather not deal with, they come to the conclusion that they had to comprise and go the cyborg route because full A.I. robots aren’t around yet.
+In both cases this sends Steve back into despondency; in the book, Rudy Wells breaks him out of it by basically saying, “We can easily take away those bionics and give you the best room in the VA hospital of your choice, and you can join the ranks of countless damaged servicemen.”
+In the movie, Spencer tells Steve that the government needed a weapon that can think on its feet, something more dangerous than a canon, and though Steve comes with a ton of messy emotions, something they’d rather not deal with, they come to the conclusion that they had to compromise and go the cyborg route because full A.I. robots aren’t around yet.

 One thing the book and all three pilot movies dealt with quite well was Steve Austin’s reluctance to kill, but when the needs justify it he doesn’t hesitate to dispatch an enemy with lethal force.
-In the book this usually meant a bionic punch to the head but in the show a little less graphic measures were taken.
-Once the series became incredibly popular with younger viewers, and Steve Austin became a role model and a toy line, the killing pretty much stopped.
+In the book, this usually meant a bionic punch to the head, but in the show, a little fewer graphic measures were taken.
+Once the series became incredibly popular with younger viewers and Steve Austin became a role model and a toy line the killing pretty much stopped.

 • The bionic limbs had a few more gadgets in the book; he had a dart gun hidden in one of his fingers, and he had an oxygen tank in one of his legs for scuba diving.

-• His speed in the series reached and then exceeded 60mph but the book it’s just noted that he breaks every Olympic and world record.
+• His speed in the series reached and then exceeded 60mph but in the book, it’s simply noted that he breaks every Olympic and world record.

-Note: The popularity of The Six Million Dollar Man series also led to some of the best toys every produced.
+Note: The popularity of The Six Million Dollar Man series also led to some of the best toys ever produced.